lukas2511/switch-snes-controller/README.md

 I had to solder a 1.8kOhm resistor on the board between A12 and 3.3V to get USB working (see [stm32duino wiki](http://wiki.stm32duino.com/index.php?title=Blue_Pill#Hardware_installation)).

 The SNES controller is connected to GND, 3.3V, A0 (DATA_OUT), A1 (LATCH) and A2 (CLOCK).

+## Modes

+By default the button mapping is 1:1 from the SNES labels to Switch buttons, including the DPAD.
+For some games this setup is not working since the dpad can't be used for movement.

+When pressing A when plugging then controller in the DPAD becomes a fake analog stick.
+Pressing L results the L button to be mapped to ZL (e.g. ground pound in Mario Odyssey), same for R/ZR.

+When pressing Select and Start at the same time it simulates pressing the home button.

 ## Bootloader